-Because conflicts are unavoidable in many instances, this conflict of interest policy is designed to assist members of the MTU community to recognize and deal with those real and perceived conflicts that arise.
-The most basic and important procedure for achieving both a balance of commitment and preventing or enabling the University to manage conflicts of interest with financial implications is full and open disclosure of potential conflicts between an individual's public and official obligations and responsibilities on the one hand, and outside professional goals and interests on the other.
+Because conflicts are unavoidable in many instances, this conflict of interest policy is designed to assist members of the MTU Michigan Technological University community to recognize and deal with those real and perceived conflicts that arise.
+The most basic and important procedure for achieving both a balance of commitment and preventing or enabling the University to manage conflicts of interest with financial implications is full and open disclosure of significant interests and potential conflicts between an individual's public and official obligations and responsibilities on the one hand, and outside professional goals and interests on the other.